• Free shipping on all orders

 red bloodworms in a pile

-Photo Credit: schankz, Shutterstock
+Photo Credit: shanks, Shutterstock

 What Should I Feed My African Dwarf Frog?

-African dwarf frogs should be fed a variety of foods in order to meet their dietary requirements.
+African dwarf frogs should be fed a variety of foods to meet their dietary requirements.
 Now, these frogs are omnivores, but that said, they do eat a lot of insects and other such protein sources, so they should be fed a fair amount of animal-based protein too.

 A good way to go here is with some high-quality frog food, which usually comes in the form of small pellets.
 These frog pellets are designed with balanced nutrition to meet the dietary needs of your African dwarf frogs.
 You should feed these to your African dwarf frogs about twice per week.
 Your frogs may not like the pellets as much as the other foods we are about to talk about, but pellets are very healthy for them.